 Specifically, if you are a citizen of Nicaragua, Cuba, El Salvador, Guatemala, or a former Soviet State, who is eligible for a law known as “NACARA,” or if you are related to a citizen of Haiti who adjusted status before March 2000, or if you have lived illegally in the U.S. since at least 1982, then you might be able to adjust status regardless of your prior order of removal and illegal reentry.

-In addition, certain noncitizens who fear returning to their home country because of persecution or torture may avoid or defeat a reinstatement of removal by getting a “reasonable fear” interview in front of a DHS asylum officer (with a limited opportunity for review by an immigration judge).
+In addition, certain noncitizens who fear returning to their home country because of persecution or torture may avoid or defeat a reinstatement of removal by getting a “reasonable fear” or "credible fear" interview in front of a DHS asylum officer (with a limited opportunity for review by an immigration judge).

 Beyond that, there may be more “creative” ways of avoiding or defeating reinstatements of removal (including by requesting prosecutorial discretion, or by reopening your previous removal proceeding).
 You should consult an immigration attorney to fully explore your options.